 - HDF5, the hierarchical data format.
 Note that HDF5 also may require the szip and zlib libraries, which can be found at the HDF5 website.
 Note that compiling with HDF5 1.8 or greater requires that the compiler directive H5_USE_16_API be specified; typically this is done with -DH5_USE_16_API and it's set in most of the provided makefiles. - MPI, for multi-processor parallel jobs.
-Note that Enzo will compile without MPI, but it's fine to compile with MPI and only run oon a single processor.
+Note that Enzo will compile without MPI, but it's fine to compile with MPI and only run on a single processor. - yt, the yt visualization and analysis suite.
+While it is not required to run enzo, yt enables the easiest analysis of its outputs, as well as the ability to run the enzo testing tools.
+It also provides an easy way to download enzo as part of its installation script.
+See the Enzo Project home page for more information.

-2.1.2 Mercurial Check Out Instructions
+2.1.2 Downloading Enzo

-Enzo is provided in both a stable and an unstable form.
+Enzo is provided in both a stable and an unstable (developer's) form.
 It is highly recommended that for any production run the stable version is used.
-Additionally, we encourage anyone who uses Enzo to sign up for the Enzo Users' List.
-A source browser is also available.
+Additionally, we encourage anyone who uses Enzo to sign up for the Enzo Users' List, where one can ask questions to the community of enzo users and developers.